CodeGeneration-2020/INhouse/README.md

 - **Questions / Answers** are dedicated types of content (columns) that get generated from our AlgoliaDB (on the basis of previously parsed PDF docs)
 - the operation can be interrupted, by pressing `Stop` button

+### Additional functionality
+- user is able to manipulate every piece of text, by removing them

 ### Parsing documents (PDF)
 - user presses `I am a customer` checkbox to enable customer's view
 - user starts uploading his own PDF (front-end sends a payload => to the back-end => back-end sends payload to **Python AI**)
 - Python AI parses the entire PDF and generates Questions / Answers sets on the basis of this document
-- these sets get automatically displayed on the view
+- these sets get automatically displayed on the view as well as stored in the AlgoliaDB
+- these sets come in handy when a user records an audio file